Please click image for more info

 The Casio LK-280 features a slot for an SD card that allows the users to play their favorite songs on the keyboard.
-The Casio LK-280 supports up to 32-GB SD card.
+It supports up to 32-GB SD card.

 MIDI Port and USB Port

-LK-280 keyboard by Casio has a compact design that has made space for two powerful, 2.5-watt speakers.
+The compact design of the keyboard has made space for two powerful, 2.5-watt speakers.

 The Casio LK-280 has many pros and some cons which have been listed down below:

-You can access the official user manual for the Casio LK-280 at the following link:
+You can access the official user manual at the following link:

 Casio LK-280 vs. Yamaha EZ 220

 The Casio LK-280 and the Yamaha EZ-220 both feature lighted keys and are ideal options for beginners.
-Both these keyboards help novices take their first steps towards learning to play the piano.
-Coming from globally renowned manufacturers, both are excellent choices.
 However, what is it that makes the two different, and what is it that makes one better than the other?

 The Casio LK-280 and the Yamaha EZ-220 differ in the quality of sound.
 The polyphony number of the Casio LK-280 is 48, while that of Yamaha EZ-220 is 32.
 Another contrasting difference between the two is that the Casio LK-280 is equipped with AHL Sound Engine piano sampling, whereas Yamaha EZ-220 is equipped with a higher quality AWM Stereo Sampling, giving Yamaha EZ-220 an edge over the Casio LK-280.